The Sword in the Stone (1963 film): Production

+Development

-In February 1939, Walt Disney announced he had purchased the film rights to T. H. White's The Sword in the Stone.
-However, following the outbreak of World War II, the studio focused instead on producing cartoons for the United States government and armed forces such as Der Fuehrer's Face (1943).
+In early 1939, Walt Disney purchased the film rights to T. H. White's The Sword in the Stone, which he revealed in February.
+Following the outbreak of World War II, the studio focused instead on producing cartoons for the United States government and armed forces such as Der Fuehrer's Face (1943).
 In June 1944, following the successful re-release of Snow White and the Seven Dwarfs (1937), Disney assigned writers to work on The Sword in the Stone, along with Cinderella (1950) and Alice in Wonderland (1951).
 It continued to be announced that the project was in active development throughout the late 1940s and early 1950s.
 In June 1960, Disney told the Los Angeles Times that, following the release of One Hundred and One Dalmatians, two animated projects were in development, which were Chanticleer and The Sword in the Stone.
 Around that same time, Disney's elder brother Roy O. Disney attempted to persuade him to discontinue their feature animation division, as enough films remained to make successful re-releases.
-The younger Disney refused, but, because of his plans to build another theme park in the United States, he would approve only one animated film to be released every four years.
+The younger Disney refused, but because of his plans to build another theme park in the United States, he would approve only one animated film to be released every four years.

 Chanticleer was developed by Ken Anderson and Marc Davis, who aimed to produce a feature animated film in a more contemporary setting.
 They visited the Disney archives and decided to work on adapting the satirical tale after glancing at earlier conceptions dating back to the 1940s.
 Anderson, Davis, Milt Kahl, and director Wolfgang Reitherman spent months preparing elaborate storyboards for Chanticleer.
 Following a silent response to one pitch presentation, a voice from the back of the room said, "You can't make a personality out of a chicken!"
 When the time came to approve either Chanticleer or The Sword in the Stone, Disney remarked that the problem with making a rooster a protagonist was, "[you] don't feel like picking a rooster up and petting it."